FUTURE OF MEDICINE

 What it is:

-The ELF test measures three enzymes to estimate the amount of fibrosis (scarring) in your liver.
-It helps detect and monitor liver damage from conditions like metabolic dysfunction-associated steatohepatitis (MASH), hepatitis, or alcohol-related liver disease, even before symptoms appear.
+Measures three enzymes to estimate the amount of fibrosis (scarring) in your liver.
+It helps detect and monitor liver damage from conditions like MASH, hepatitis, or alcohol-related liver disease, even before symptoms appear.

 Fibrosis (scarring) is a sign of long-term liver injury.
 As fibrosis progresses, it can lead to cirrhosis, liver failure, or liver cancer.
 The ELF test provides a non-invasive way to assess liver scarring and guide decisions about treatment, lifestyle changes, or the need to talk to a specialist.